tthorntone/AdNauseam-Wiki/About-"This-other-extension-reports-more-stuff-blocked!".md

 Clear the browser cache by right-clicking somewhere in the _Network_ tab console.
 Force a reload of the web page, then right-click in the _Network_ tab console, and select _"Copy all as HAR"_.
 Then paste the result in the text area of [this online tool](http://raymondhill.net/httpsb/har-parser.html), and click _Parse_.
 You will be shown the hostnames which were hit by the browser for the particular page you loaded.

-For example, for the front page of <http://www.cnet.com/>, µBlock shows 10 request blocked, while ABP shows 16 (both with a lot of filter lists).
+For example, for the front page of <http://www.cnet.com/>, **µBlock shows 10 request blocked**, while **ABP shows 16** (both with a lot of filter lists).
 However here is what really happened internally:

 Remote servers reached: